Fogstone/SOC-Analyst-Homelab/README.md

-This is a report based on a homelab created using LimaCharlie EDR with Sysmon and VMWare for lab containers.
+This is a report based on a homelab created using LimaCharlie EDR with Sysmon sensors and YARA signatures and VMWare for lab containers.

 **<h2>Initial Setup:</h2>**